Hunters Quay: Jim Crow Rock – Puffin Rock

-Due to concerns about racism the rock was painted over a number of times, but repeatedly returned to its original state.
-In 2017 Neville Lawrence, father of Stephen Lawrence, saw the rock when he was on holiday in the area, and described it as saddening and disappointing, an uncomfortable reminder of division.
+Due to concerns about racism the rock was painted over several times, but repeatedly returned to its original state.
+In 2017, Neville Lawrence, father of Stephen Lawrence, saw the rock when he was on holiday in the area, and described it as saddening and disappointing, an uncomfortable reminder of division.
 It later attracted Black Lives Matter protests, and was painted black.
 In community efforts to find a way forward, a competition was held for young people to propose a unifying design.
-The winning design was by a Dunoon Grammar School pupil, who with other pupils re-painted the rock in 2021 as a puffin.
+The winning design was by a pupil from Dunoon Grammar School, who with other pupils re-painted the rock in 2021 as a puffin.

+Transport

+Western Ferries

+Hunters Quay is the headquarters of Western Ferries.
+The existing Hunters Quay Pier was used since 1973.
+The port has since been expanded and now incorporates two floating ramps.
+The service connects to McInroy's Point near to Gourock in Inverclyde, on the eastern shore of the upper Firth of Clyde.